Macho Man (song): In popular culture

+In 1995, the song was featured in an Old El Paso commercial, with lyrics changed to "Nacho, nacho, man".

+The race horse, Mucho Macho Man, who won the 2013 Breeders' Cup Classic and was third in the 2011 Kentucky Derby, was named after the song.

 In 2020, the song was frequently used at rallies for US President Donald Trump.
 Originally, the band stated that Trump was entitled to use the song, provided it was not used in a way that suggested endorsement.
 However, Victor Willis said that Trump would no longer be welcome to use the song if Trump followed through on his threat to set the military on Black Lives Matter protestors in June of 2020.
 The song was used at the Trump rally in Warren, Michigan in September 2020.
 In the week after the 2020 election, Alec Baldwin, in character on Saturday Night Live as Trump delivering a concession speech, performed a ballad version of "Macho Man", echoing Kate McKinnon's parody of Hillary Clinton on the same program in 2016.

 Trump resumed the use of the song at his 2024 campaign rallies; in response, the Village People's manager wrote a cease and desist letter to the Trump campaign.